Author Vocabulary Calendar

 - Gary Gygax put a noticeable stamp on the first edition Advanced Dungeons & Dragons books.
 "Dweomer" and "weal" win for obscurity; "notwithstanding" for frequency.
 Also "former" and "latter."
 He also loved (i.e., used all the time) Latin abbreviations (e.g., e.g. and i.e.), even really academic ones, (e.g., Ibid. and Op. cit.) placed in ordinary text (Ibid.)
 The first edition Dungeon Master's Guide is full of these.
 Most memorable: referring a built-in ability to swim as "innate natatorial ability".
 The Prostitute Table in the City appendix has about a dozen different synonyms for prostitute (trollop, streetwalker, etc.)

 - When reading the "Fiend Folio", a monster handbook dealing with fiends you will stumble over the word emaciated many times.
-I wonder if these fiends don't get enough to eat.
+Maybe these fiends don't get enough to eat.

 - FATAL has ample amounts of atypical alliterations applied in appellations of accidental alchemical aftereffects and articles.